BPMN Assistant: An LLM-Based Approach to Business Process Modeling: Limitations and Future Work

 \section{Limitations and Future Work}

-BPMN Assistant, while demonstrating promising results, has several limitations that should be acknowledged.
-A key limitation is the support for only a subset of BPMN elements (general tasks, user tasks, service tasks, exclusive gateways, parallel gateways, start events, and end events), which restricts the complexity of processes that can be modeled.
-However, since the focus of this work is on executable process models rather than collaboration diagrams, the absence of pools and lanes does not significantly impact our primary research objectives.
+BPMN Assistant, while demonstrating promising results, has limitations that should be acknowledged.
+Although the system supports a robust set of elements, including intermediate events (timer, message) and inclusive gateways, the current implementation does not support collaboration diagrams (pools and lanes) or complex artifacts like data objects.
+This restricts the system's application in scenarios requiring multi-participant modeling.
+However, as the focus of this work is on executable process orchestration, this omission does not impact the primary research objectives.

 Due to the lack of semantic evaluation, the results should be considered experimental, as there is no guarantee that the business logic will be correctly integrated into the generated models.
 This limitation is particularly relevant when assessing the practical applicability of the generated diagrams in real-world scenarios.